China suspends debt repayment for 77 developing nations, regions

 Ma also revealed at the press briefing that China's cooperation mechanism with 30 African hospitals is currently in the process of being set up.

+Song Guoyou, director of Fudan University's Center for Economic Diplomacy, told the Global Times on Sunday that China's decision is a good example of building a community of shared future for the world, a concept proposed by Chinese leadership.

+"This is what China could do according to our ability," Song said.
+He noted that as a next step, if China's economy bounces back quickly, Beijing may consider waiving some debts of certain developing nations.

-The white paper released on Sunday shows a record of China's efforts in its own fight against the virus, explains its experience with the rest of the world, and clarifies its ideas on how to combat the virus globally.
+The white paper released on Sunday shows a record of China's efforts in its own painstaking fight against the coronavirus, explains its experience with the rest of the world, and clarifies ideas on how to combat the virus globally.